webgriffe/esb/README.md

 Architecture & Core concepts
 ----------------------------

 Integrating different systems together is a matter of data flows.
-With Webgriffe ESB every data flow goes, one way, from a system to another through a Beanstalkd **tube**.
+With Webgriffe ESB every data flow goes one way, from a system to another through a Beanstalkd **tube**.
 Every tube must have a **producer** which produces **jobs** and a **worker** which works that jobs.
 So data goes from the producer to the worker through the tube.

 With Webgriffe ESB you integrate different systems by only implementing workers and producers.
-The framework will take care about the rest.
+The framework will take care of the rest.

 Webgriffe ESB is designed to use a single binary which is used as a main entry point of the whole application; all the producers and workers are started and executed by a single PHP binary.
 This is possible by using [Amp](http://amphp.org/) concurrency framework.

 Requirements
 ------------
-* PHP 7.1, 7.2, 7.3
+* PHP 7.2, 7.3
 * Beanstalk
 * Elasticsearch 7.*